ksfraser/WealthSystem/README.md

 *Performance data is updated after each trading day.
 See the CSV files in `Scripts and CSV Files/` for detailed daily tracking.*

 # Features of This Repo
+- **Advanced Analytics, Risk, and Indicator Accuracy** — Centralized in `MarketFactorsService.php`, the platform provides advanced analytics, risk assessment, and technical indicator accuracy tracking for all market factors.
+This includes correlation analysis, weighted scoring, recommendation generation, confidence quantification, and backtesting support.
+All analytics, risk, and indicator accuracy logic is fully documented and unit tested.
+See the new requirements section in `TRADING_REQUIREMENTS.md` for details.
 - Live trading scripts — used to evaluate prices and update holdings daily
 - LLM-powered decision engine — ChatGPT picks the trades
 - Performance tracking — CSVs with daily PnL, total equity, and trade history